lgope/.Net-Programming/Parent_Portal/READme.md

 # Parent Partal
-This application is basically for parents to see their children's institutional outcomes and activity.
+This web application is basically for parents to see their children's institutional outcomes and activity.

 # Motivation
 The idea of building Parent Portal was to provide a platform for Parent's who want to see their children's institutional outcomes and activity.
 I found out there are not too many platforms in this segment to provide Parent's with a chance to get updated with their children's results and progress.

-#Key Features
+# Key Features
 Some of the standout features of the project are
 1. Parent's can register and login
 2. Can see their children's Registered courses and Live result's.